DevSadie/Senko-Tanker/docs/CONTRIBUTING.md

 If you have a question, just @ [DevSadie](https://twitter.com/DevSadie) on Twitter.
 Do not create an issue, you're just going to add to the bloat.

 ## What should I know

+### Branches
+* The `root` branch is the development branch, the alpha version of the bot is run here.
+The `alphaState` should be set to `true`
+* The `stable` branch is the production branch, the stable version is hosted from this.
+The `alphaState` should be set to `true`

+Do **NOT** push code to the stable branch, it is only intended to host a version of Senko-Tanker without documentation.

 ### Folder structure
 | Codebase                             | Description                                                              |